ej8899/tinyapp/README.md

 [( back to top 🔺)](#about)
 ---
 ## Quick Start:
+1) clone and download from GitHub and setup dependencies with ```npm install``` (tested only with node versions 14+)
-1) start the TinyApp Server in your terminal with
+2) start the TinyApp Server in your terminal with
   ```node express_server.js```
   -you can also use 'quiet mode' via
   ```node express_server.js -quiet```
   -you can also use ```-logfile```  to create a server log file
-2) start the web app in your browser with
+3) start the web app in your browser with
 ```localhost:8080/```
 [( back to top 🔺)](#about)
 ---